Using cutting-edge methods to divert blood flow around a diseased portion of artery

 Coronary artery bypass surgery is one of the most common heart surgeries our cardiac surgeons perform.
 We perform nearly half of these procedures as off-pump bypass surgery, also known as beating-heart bypass.
 With this method, we use special tools to stabilize a portion of the heart to allow it to keep beating while we bypass the blocked artery.

-Traditionally, coronary artery bypass surgery is performed with the assistance of a cardiopulmonary bypass machine, which temporarily takes over the function of the heart and lungs.
+Traditionally, this surgery is performed with the assistance of a cardiopulmonary bypass machine, which temporarily takes over the function of the heart and lungs.
 This is known as on-pump surgery.
 Patients who have off-pump bypass surgery recover faster and have reduced risk for complications such as stroke, the need for blood transfusions and kidney and lung problems.

 You and your doctor will discuss your unique situation to determine which form of bypass surgery will be best to return you to your normal daily activities, relieve symptoms such as shortness of breath and chest pain and lower your risk for future heart problems.